 Each fall the Jr/Sr High class prepares care packages for college students, which include homemade cookies.

-There are a lot of pictures — click the link at right over any of the pictures below to see all of them.
+There are a lot of pictures — click the buttons or any of the pictures below to see all of them.

 Love and Zombies

 What if you lived in a world where what was happening in your heart began to show in your appearance?
 What if this change reached a tipping point, causing you to look something like a zombie?

 In Love and Zombies, the zombie "infection" somehow spreads from one young person to another, making hard-hearted behavior more and more widespread.
 In this dystopian world, normal kids (called "pink cheeks" by the zombie kids) live in a state of tension with their afflicted neighbors.
 Can the normal kids find a way to reverse the zombie affliction?